 How to Connect with Patients Using Technology

-Now that we’ve learned a little bit about some of these technologies, you probably want to put some into practice.
-How can you do that effectively in a way to engage your patients?
+Now that we’ve learned a little bit about remote healthcare technology, you probably want to put some into practice.
+How can you do that effectively in a way to connect with patients?
 Here are our tips.

 - Consistently Engage Patients: Out of sight, out of mind takes on a whole new meaning when it comes to remote patient engagement.
 When you aren’t seeing patients regularly, they either forget to connect or they don’t make it a priority.
 Consistently connect with your patients using messaging from various platforms and try using psychographic segmentation to amplify your efforts.
 Use touch points like appointment reminders, after the appointment or medical device data to make them relevant.